IDmelon/documents/content/en/docs/for_administrators/app_integrations/integration_guides/app_integration_guides/citrix.md

   ![alt](/images/vendor/sso/citrix/citrix_SP_02.png)
 3. Click on the “SAML Authentication” option and choose on the “Service Provider”
   ![alt](/images/vendor/sso/citrix/citrix_SP_03.png)
-4. Copy the value of “Service Provider Identifier” field for future use when adding the app into your IDmelon Orchestrate panel.
+4. Copy the value of “Service Provider Identifier” field for future use when adding the app into your IDmelon Orchestrate panel. this field will used as “Entity Id”.
   ![alt](/images/vendor/sso/citrix/citrix_SP_04.png)
 5. Click on the “Browse” button of “Export Encryption Certificate”:
   ![alt](/images/vendor/sso/citrix/citrix_SP_05.png)